agude/agude.github.io/_books/echopraxia.md

 - Portia, an alien computer--slime-mold sent by _Rorschach_ to Icarus.

-The novel is full of Christian imagery, to augment its theme of transcendentalism and digital theology:
+The novel is full of Christian imagery, augmenting its theme of transcendentalism and digital theology:

-- Valerie is a Moses figure: she is trying to free her people from slavery, she first appears in the desert under a pillar of flame (the Bicamerals's tornado seen through night-vision goggles).
+- Valerie is a Moses figure: she is trying to free her people from slavery, and she first appears in the desert under a pillar of flame (the Bicamerals's tornado seen through night-vision goggles).

 - Vampires have a "crucifix glitch" used to keep them controlled.

 - The ship used by the Bicamerals is the Crown of Thorns. _Rorschach_ from {{
   blindsight }} is in the shape of a crown of thorns.

-- Heaven "exists", as a virtual reality world people retreat to.
+- Heaven "exists" as a virtual reality world people retreat to.

 - Resurrection---or at least the continuation of life after death---with the snake Brüks samples in the desert, the Zombies, and Brüks himself after he is infected by Portia.

-Parasites and biology also is a central theme.
-Brüks studies parasites, but in someways he is one as the weakest member of the group and one forced to hide for his own safety.
-Humans too are like a parasites, trying to survive among much more powerful trans-humans.
+Parasites and biology are also central themes.
+Brüks studies parasites, but in some ways, he is one as the weakest member of the group and one forced to hide for his safety.
+Humans, too, are like parasites, trying to survive among much more powerful transhumans.
 And Portia, the alien smart matter sent by _Rorschach_ to Icarus, traps and studies the other characters in the book just like Brüks does to the animals he studies in Oregon.